bet4a/d3wiki/Geo-Projections.md

 <a name="translate" href="#wiki-translate">#</a> projection.<b>translate</b>([<i>point</i>])

-If *point* is specified, sets the projection’s translation offset to the specified two-element array [*x*, *y*] and returns the projection.
+If *point* is specified, sets the projection’s translation offset to the specified two-element array [<i>x</i>, <i>y</i>] and returns the projection.
 If *point* is not specified, returns the current translation offset which defaults to [480, 250].
 The translation offset determines the pixel coordinates of the origin ([0, 0] in longitude and latitude).
 The default value is designed to place [null island](http://www.nullisland.com/) at the center of a 960×500 area.

 <a name="scale" href="#wiki-scale">#</a> projection.<b>scale</b>([<i>scale</i>])